-The Statements of Cash Flows summarize all of DART's cash flows into four categories: cash flows from operating activities; cash flows from non-capital financing activities; cash flows from investing activities; and cash flows from capital and related financing activities.
+The Statements of Cash Flows summarize all of DART's cash flows into four categories: cash flows from operating activities; cash flows from investing activities; and cash flows from capital and related financing activities.
 The Statements of Cash Flows, along with related notes and information in other financial statements, can be used to assess the following: DART's ability to generate positive cash flows and pay its debt as the debt matures; the reasons for differences between DART's operating cash flows and operating income (loss); and the effect of cash and non-cash investing, capital, and financing activities on DART's financial position.
 The Statements of Cash Flows are shown on pages 16-17 of this report.